Mentors4EDU/Todo-List/log.md

 💻 Worked with an interactive IPython Notebook Environment
 📊 Looked over some data view explorers and demos

-**Thoughts**: Started getting more used to an initial dev pace for this project.
+**Thoughts**: Started getting more used to an initial dev pace for this project. *Sidenote: May need to start doing some "sidechain development", also Lonero's ReadtheDocs likely needs expanding.
+More info needing on Hardware, Peertop, Architecture, Protocol, Masternode Concensus, etc. Projects that have been on hold for a while in relation to other things need to be revamped.
+May also start doing some stuff w/ Matcha Notebook (Papers).*